Other: northern schisandra, schizandra

 Plant Family: Schisandraceae

 Chinese folklore says that Schisandra can "calm the heart and quiet the spirit", and it has a long history in Traditional Chinese Medicine.
 Schisandra, also known as Magnolia vine due to its ability to grow upwards in a creeping fashion, is a native to Northern China, Russia, and parts of Korea.
 An ornamental plant found in many fine gardens throughout the world, schisandra is a woody vine with oval pink leaves and bright red berries.
 The most popular use can be recorded in China and Russia.
 Its Chinese name is wu-wei-zi, which means five taste fruit.
 Schisandra has a usually sour, sweet, bitter, warm, and salty taste, hence the name "five taste".
 Russian hunters have consumed it for centuries as a tea to help with fatigue.

-Asian users take 1 teaspoon a day and it makes a lovely infusion in fruit juice.
+Some users take 1 teaspoon a day and it makes a lovely infusion in fruit juice.
 Pour ½ cup to a 1-gallon pitcher of a dark fruit juice and allow it to soak for 1 day.
 Strain and drink as necessary.
-Schisandra can also be added to tea decoctions, herbal brews (soft simmer) and is effective as a liquid herbal extract and herbal capsule.
+Schisandra can also be added to tea decoctions, herbal brews (soft simmer) and is effective as a liquid extract and herbal capsule.
 One can also make an effective Schisandra syrup by allowing the berries to soak in Glycerin for 1 month.
-For convenience it may be taken as a capsule or extract.

 Consult a qualified healthcare practitioner before taking with medications.
 Not for use during pregnancy or breastfeeding except under the supervision of a qualified healthcare practitioner.

 We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.